NJ Real Estate Lawyers

 At The Law Offices of James C. DeZao, P.A., we know New Jersey real estate law.
 But beyond the casebooks and courtrooms, we also understand that for many of our clients, a house isn’t just a house — it’s a home — a once-in-a-lifetime fulfillment of The American Dream.
-You deserve an attorney who appreciates both the business and the personal interests you have in your property, regardless of whether you’re buying, investing, or selling.
+You deserve a NJ real estate lawyer who appreciates both the business and the personal interests you have in your property, regardless of whether you’re buying, investing, or selling.

 When you work with our firm, you can talk with a Parsippany real estate lawyer and learn how these transactions work, what to look out for, and which terms to insist on (or avoid).
 We’ll devote our time, attention, and considerable experience in these matters to making sure you sidestep the pitfalls that could cost you countless dollars down the road.